Divrsity's Constantly Evolving Diversity and Inclusion Survey Questions.

 This was a first-hand example of the critical importance of getting the right diversity and inclusion questions.
 We saw immediately the devastating consequences of outdated or insensitive survey questions, including:

-At Divrsity, we love being able to constantly evolve our template diversity and inclusion questions to reflect the shifting language and nuances of the diversity and inclusion space.
+At Divrsity, we love being able to constantly evolve our template EDI Survey Questions to reflect the shifting language and nuances of the diversity and inclusion space.
 This ensures that our surveys are not only effective in measuring employee sentiment, but also respectful of their experiences and perspectives.

-Following the disaster with version 1.0, our questions are now at veersion 5.10 !
-Providing an indication of just how much specialist expertience has gone in.
+Following the disaster with version 1.0, our questions are now at version 6.5, demonstrating just how much specialist experience has gone in.

 The Changing Landscape of Diversity and Inclusion Language